 - The CPD Blog - posting their unique insights into public diplomacy questions of our time

-- PD Magazine - the student-run semi-annual publication produced by the USC Association of Public Diplomacy Scholars (APDS) is published with the support of the USC Center on Public Diplomacy and the USC Dornsife School of International Relations
+- PD Magazine - the student-run semi-annual publication produced by the Society of Public Diplomats (SPD) is published with the support of the USC Center on Public Diplomacy, the MPD program and the USC Dornsife School of International Relations

 - Events - CPD partners with various student organizations to bring the most interesting speakers to campus

-- Travel to India, China, Brazil and Indonesia - CPD has offered support and a blogging platform to MPD students traveling as a group to do PD field research
+- Travel to Korea, India, China, Brazil, Indonesia and beyond - CPD has offered support and a blogging platform to MPD students traveling as a group to do PD field research

 - APDS Annual Conference - financial and in-kind support is provided by CPD to mount these thematic student-run conferences